 Newsela is an innovative way to build reading comprehension with nonfiction that's always relevant: daily news.
 Newsela makes it easy for an entire class to read the same content, but at a level that’s just right for each student.
 This product's Common Core-aligned resources keep students engaged with quizzes that test critical thinking and close reading.
 From astronomy to zoology, there is something for every student’s taste and every teacher’s subject area.
 You can automatically assign articles to students: see who read the story, passed the quiz, and took notes, all in a single screen.
 The teacher/administrator binder records student results and displays reading-level achievement in a crystal-clear, visual format; drill down to see results by specific Common Core standard.

 Searchasaurus is an exciting and easy way for young researchers to experience online searching.
 It is an animated interface with a dinosaur theme that encourages students to enhance and develop basic search methodologies.
 Students will be riveted by the colorful, animated interface, complete with erupting volcanoes and a dinosaur guide, as they gather information on a wide range of topics.
 Educators can find information about curriculum standards as well, and can search and browse by state and type of standard.
 (This database will expire in June 2016.
 Explora takes its place.)

 Put primary sources in your students' hands!
 The new Library of Congress Student Discovery Sets bring together historical artifacts and one-of-a-kind documents on a wide range of topics, from history to science to literature.
 Interactive tools let students zoom in, draw to highlight details, and conduct open-ended primary source analysis.
 Full teaching resources are available for each set.

-Brooklyn College and the Library partner with area high schools (not elementary or middle schools).
+Brooklyn College and the Library partner with some area high schools (not elementary or middle schools).
 Detailed information about these programs can be found here.

 The Library offers privileges to high school students affiliated with these partnerships.
 Click here for a full list of privileges.